Postdoctoral Fellowships outline stage 2023-24 scheme guidance notes

 Submission: you will not be able to submit your application until you have completed each section in full.
 You should submit your application for approval by your host organisation at least five working days before the closing date to allow for your host organisation’s administrative procedures.
 You should also check whether your institution has its own internal deadlines.
 We strongly advise that you contact your referee as early as possible to avoid any last-minute issues before the submission deadline.

-Application deletion: you can delete your application at any time, although it is often a lot easier to just re-edit your existing application.
+Application deletion: you can delete your application at any time.
 We will be able to recover a deleted application for a period of seven days after deletion.
 After this, it will be permanently removed from the system.

 The application can be completed by using the navigation tabs on the application summary page, with each page categorised as follows: